hpides/autovec-db/README.md

-Microbenchmarks for our paper "Writing Less Platform-Specific SIMD Code in Databases"
+Microbenchmarks for our paper "Evaluating SIMD Compiler-Intrinsics for Database Systems"

 This file focuses on the microbenchmarks.
 For reproducing the Velox measurements, we have [a separate README file](eval/results/velox/README.md).